Last Updated on July 24, 2022 by Mary Pressler

 - At 11 cents/kWh, this represents less than $5.

 Keep in mind that every home is unique, and many properties have newer appliances that consume less electricity.
 Usage habits also play a role, and a device that consumes little electricity in one household may be among the top consumers in another one.
 The recommendations in this article are general and they apply in many cases, but make sure you get a professional energy audit before any purchase decision.
-Learn more about Quick Electricity and how we can help to lower your home energy bill.
+Read more on our Quick Electricity Blog and learn ways to lower your home energy bill.